nyu-web-design/topic-of-interest-assignment/README.md

-# A Web Page About A Topic Of Interest To Me
+# A Topic Of Interest To Me

 Welcome!
 In this assignment, you will add Javascript code to a new page on your web site and use the JQuery framework to add interactive behaviors.